PDM4AR/exercises/docs/07-optimization.md

 ### **Cost functions**

 > You want to conquer the *Two Slices*, the legendary pirate treasure that lies on the last island of the *Short Route*.
 It is a complicated voyage in itself, but that's not all!
 This is a gold age for piracy, and many other pirate ships are looking for the treasure.
-You don't only have to plan a voyage that will not sink your ship or get you lost (taking care of the magnetic fields, the crew, the weather...) but also plan a voyage that will get you to the treasure as fast as possible to leave behind the other ships, or with a crew as big as possible if there's a need to fight against other crews, or without wearing too much the ship.
+You don't only have to plan a voyage that will not sink your ship or get you lost (taking care of the magnetic fields, the crew, the weather...) but that is also optimized for your personal needs and priorities.

 The input of your function is a `ProblemVoyage` structure, in which you can find information about which cost (one cost only for each test) you should optimize (while enforcing the active constraints).